 Step 1 – Fill out an Adoption Application

-The first step is to have you fill out an adoption application.
+The first step is to have you complete an adoption application.
 This application will tell us about you and your lifestyle, training beliefs and background with animals.
 The contract will lay out the requirements you must agree to in order to be considered as a legal adopter of one of our dogs or cats.

 Step 2 – Application Preliminary Review